curvenote/notebooks-in-publishing/02-notebooks-as-jats.md

 ### Referencing an Executable Output

 The main `article` can reference executable content pointing to the output where the figure, table, or output came from.
 In many markup languages is possible using an `embed`, `import`, `include` or `glue` syntax.
-For computational outputs, there must be `xref` elements included to point to `notebook`, the `notebook-code` and the specific `notebook-output` used.
-These can either be explicit in the caption or for programmatic use these should be specifically tagged with the appropriate `custom-type` for the `xref`.
+For computational outputs, there must be `xref` elements contained in a `<supplementary-material specific-use="notebook">` to point to `notebook`, the `notebook-code` and the specific `notebook-output` used.
+The `<supplementary-material />` should be in a paragraph in the caption of a figure or table and include references to the specific outputs that are used (which can be hidden `xref` elements).
+At this time, `xref`'s to notebook contents are `ref-type="custom"`, with the appropriate `custom-type` that matches the `article-type="notebook"` or `sec-type` (for code and outputs).

 The same `media` or `graphic` or `table` elements can be used as normal JATS, and point to the same output data.